asnaqsys/asnaqsys.github.io/manuals/hosting/mom/manuscript-renderer.md

 You can read the [Concepts behind printing here](/concepts/printing/printing-introduction.html) and the [Printer Files concepts here](/concepts/printing/printer-files.html).

 ## Three Renderers
-In addition to the DataGate Renderer, there are two open source renderers that can be used without having to install DataGate on the rendering machine.
+In addition to the DataGate Renderer, there are Renderers with source in a [GitHub repository](//github.com/asnaqsys/ASNA.QSys.Renderer) that can be used without having to install DataGate on the rendering machine.

 ASNA provides these three renderers:
  1. DataGate Renderer
- 2. Open.Renderer
+ 2. ASNA.QSys.Renderer.WindowsOnly
- 3. PDF.PrintRenderer
+ 3. ASNA.QSys.Renderer.PDFOnly

 The [first two renderers](/manuals/hosting/mom/rendering-in-windows.html) depend on the Windows operating system as they direct their output to an Windows printer device, the printer can be a 'physical' printer or the _Microsoft Print to PDF_ &nbsp;'printer'.
 Both of them are also dependent on the .NET Framework.

-The [third renderer](/manuals/hosting/mom/rendering-in-linux.html), `PDF.PrintRenderer`, creates a PDF document and is independent of the Windows OS. `PDF.PrintRenderer` is a .NET (Core) executable.
+The [third renderer](/manuals/hosting/mom/rendering-in-linux.html), `ASNA.QSys.Renderer.PDFOnly`, creates a PDF document and is independent of the Windows OS. `ASNA.QSys.Renderer.PDFOnly` is a .NET (Core) executable.

+As a convinience for deployment, ASNA provides the front-end program [ASNA.QSys.Renderer] which will invoke either one of the two ASNA.QSys.Renderers (`.WindowsOnly` or `.PDFOnly`) depending on the operating system where it is being executed.
+The source for these program can be found in the [ASNA.QSys.Renderer GitHub Repository](//github.com/asnaqsys/ASNA.QSys.Renderer).

 ## Renderer Command Line Options